-Genvoya is not approved for the treatment of HBV infection.
-If you have both HIV and HBV infection and take Genvoya, your HBV infection may get worse (flare up) if you stop taking Genvoya.
-The HBV drug adefovir dipivoxil (brand name: Hepsera) should not be taken with Genvoya.
+If you have both HIV and HBVand take Genvoya, your HBV infection may get worse (flare up) if you stop taking Genvoya.
+Do not stop taking Genvoya without first talking to your health care provider.

 While taking Genvoya, it is important to keep all of your appointments with your health care provider.

-Genvoya is a complete regimen for the treatment of HIV infection and should not be used with other HIV medicines.
+Genvoya is a complete HIV treatment regimen for the treatment of HIV infection and should not be used with other HIV medicines.

-HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
-HIV medicines also reduce the risk of HIV transmission.
-If you are taking HIV medicines, including Genvoya, don’t cut down on, skip, or stop taking them unless your health care provider tells you to.
+HIV medicines can’t cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
+HIV medicines also reduce the risk of HIV.
+If you are taking HIV medicines, don’t cut down on, skip, or stop taking it unless your health care provider tells you to.

 Before taking Genvoya, tell your health care provider: